Shakhahaari: Production

-The film explored a entirely new avatar of Rangayana Raghu which sparked curiosity and interest among people.
+The film explored an entirely new avatar of Rangayana Raghu which sparked curiosity and interest among people.

 Before the release of the film, Rangayana Raghu was awarded with the title of "Abhinayaasura" by the team in the presence of Ashwini Puneeth Rajkumar and Duniya Suri for his contribution in the past 35 years.

 Soundtrack

 The soundtrack and background score for the film was composed by Mayur Ambekallu in his debut.